Mitra98t/Flavor/nova_script_book/src/implementation/lexer.md

 We leave the `tokens` public to access them from outside the lexer itself.
 The `source` attribute is used to store the source code to process.
-Lastly the `pos` element represent the starting position of the source code;
+Lastly the `pos` element represents the starting position of the source code;
 this means that when a snippet is consumed by the lexer (see the next part to understand how) we will advance the position (`pos`) to indicate a new starting point for the lexer.